muzzletov/ansi-escape-dart/README.md

 # ansi-escape-dart
-This is a Process class implementation next to the official one with the addition that it also provides the ANSI characters printed by the child process.
-Can be used in conjunction with a flutter app.
-I will provide an ffi package at some pt.
+This is a Process class implementation next to the official one with the addition that it also provides the ANSI characters produced by the child process.
+Can be incoporated into a flutter app.
+Includes sample dart ffi file.

-Crucial error handling missing tho.